ant-design/ant-design/components/form/index.en-US.md

 };
 ```

-you can click the codesandbox to see the complete demo:
+You can click the codesandbox to see the complete demo:

 [![Edit wrappedComponentRef-in-function-component](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/wrappedcomponentref-in-function-component-fj43c?fontsize=14&hidenavigation=1&theme=dark)